Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Click Settings, Choose Factory Settings and then Restart PicoScope 7.

-If you have just installed PicoScope 7 software for the first time or if it is already set to Factory Settings then you can skip this step.
+If you have just installed PicoScope 7 software for the first time or if it is already set to Factory Settings, then you can skip this step.

 Alternatively, if the PicoScope 7 software has been in use before, then the settings may have changed.
-It may help you to reset it to factory defaults and then restart.
+It may help you to reset it to factory defaults and then restart to apply them.
 Click the More... button and then choose Settings (you might have to scroll down to see it).
-If Start-up settings is not factory then:
+If 'Start-up settings' is not set to 'factory', then:

 Click Settings and Choose Last Session.